bitdessin/JustDeepIt/docs/source/tutorials/leaf-extraction.rst

 Images of cucumber leaves can be downloaded manually or using wget commands.
 There are 29,045 cucumber leaf images in the AIPI dataset.
-We store the images in folder :file:`AIPI/data/images` to then use the AgroLens API to train U2-Net for leaf extraction.
+We store the images in folder :file:`AIPI/data/images` to then use the JustDeepIt API to train U2-Net for leaf extraction.